ironhack-labs/lab-hello-react/README.md

 Navigate to the root folder of the LAB.
 Once in the root folder, use the Create React App (CRA) package to create a new React project.
 Once you have created the app, run the app in development mode.

-You can reference the CRA Documentation to see how to do it - [Create React App - Getting Started](https://create-react-app.dev/docs/getting-started).
+You can reference the CRA Documentation and the Getting Started page here: [Create React App - Getting Started](https://create-react-app.dev/docs/getting-started).

 <br>